2024: A Year of Client Success and Collaboration

 Location accuracy requirements.
 For CMMS integration to deliver its full operational value, the RTLS must provide room-level accuracy — not zone-level or floor-level.
 A work order that routes a biomedical engineer to “the third floor” does not eliminate search time.
 A work order that routes them to “Room 312B” does.
 Confirm the accuracy level the RTLS delivers in real hospital environments, not just in specification documents.

 Infrastructure requirements.
-RTLS systems that operate on existing enterprise Wi-Fi infrastructure (Cisco Meraki, Aruba, Juniper Mist) eliminate the need for dedicated parallel hardware deployment and significantly reduce implementation cost and timeline.
+RTLS systems that operate on existing enterprise Wi-Fi infrastructure — Cisco Meraki, Aruba, Juniper Mist — eliminate the need for dedicated parallel hardware and reduce implementation cost and timeline significantly.
 Confirm whether the RTLS requires proprietary readers or can leverage existing network infrastructure.

 Multi-use-case infrastructure.
 The sensor network deployed for CMMS-integrated asset tracking is the same infrastructure that supports staff duress alerting, patient monitoring, and hand hygiene compliance.
 Facilities that evaluate RTLS as a platform rather than a single-use tool get significantly better total cost of ownership than those that deploy separate infrastructure for each application.

 Implementation support and clinical change management.
 The technology integration is the straightforward part of an RTLS-CMMS deployment.
-The more challenging work is configuring alert thresholds, training biomedical staff on new workflows, and ensuring that clinical staff understand what the system does and does not track.
+The more challenging work is configuring alert thresholds, training biomedical staff on new workflows, and ensuring that clinical staff understand what the system tracks.
 Vendor support during the first 90 days of operation — when configuration adjustments are most needed — is an important factor in long-term deployment success.

 Frequently Asked Questions